4lessandrodev/nest-template/README.md

 * EnvVar
 * Env-cmd
 * Stryker Mutator
+* Graphql Codegen
+* Docker

 ## How to use this template

+Docker is configured on this repo
+Ensure you have a database or use docker-compose to up a database instance

 * Clone this template
 * `$ git clone https://github.com/4lessandrodev/nest-template.git <project-name>`